neovide/neovide/website/docs/configuration.md

 finger must move away from the start position when tapping on the screen for the touch to be interpreted as a scroll gesture.

-If the finger stayed in that area once lifted or the drag timeout happened, however, the touch will be interpreted as tap gesture and the cursor will move there.
+If the finger stayed in that area once lifted, however, the touch will be interpreted as tap gesture and the cursor will move there.

 A value lower than 0.0 will cause this feature to be disabled and _all_ touch events will be interpreted as scroll gesture.